eldarzr/Twitter_Server/readme.txt

 EXAMPLE:
 $mvn exec:java@reactor -Dexec.args="2 7777"

+* set of Filtered Words located in Manneger Class in a field named : 'filteredWords'

 CLIENT:
 run the command: $make
 in order to run the client you should run the command $bin/BGSClient <ip> <port>